mattermost/docs/source/administration/devops-command-center.rst

    * Optionally configure a broadcast channel to which status updates will be copied.
 If you are not a member of the configured broadcast channel, `Unknown Channel` will be shown instead of the channel name.
    * Optionally configure the default reminder timer used to prompt for regular updates.
 The reminder timer may be changed when a status update is written.
    * Optionally configure a template to use for the first status update.
 Subsequent status updates will start with the text of the most recent update.
-6. On the right hand side, configure the permissions:
+6. On the right-hand side of the screen, configure the permissions:
    * Decide whether the automatically created incident channel should be public or private within the team.
    * Share this playbook with other members of the team to allow them to use the playbook to start an incident, as well as edit the playbook.